lucemhealth-archive/easy-jsonapi/README.md

 ## Acknowledgements

-The screening strategy for `JSONAPI::Exceptions::DocumentExceptions` and some innitial compliance checks are based off [jsonapi-parser](https://github.com/jsonapi-rb/jsonapi-parser).
+The exception checking strategy for `JSONAPI::Exceptions::DocumentExceptions` and some innitial compliance checks are based off [jsonapi-parser](https://github.com/jsonapi-rb/jsonapi-parser).
 We would like to thank the [jsonapi-rb](https://github.com/jsonapi-rb) team for the document validation work and to all our contributors and users for the continuous support!

 ## Releases